Skip to main content

 Using an Attorney for a DUI Plea Bargain

-Using an Attorney to Reduce Your Sentence
+Using an Attorney To Reduce Your Sentence

-Courts in most states are willing to bargain down a DUI sentence in exchange for a guilty plea in certain instances.
-For example, you may be facing charges for a second or third DUI, which can land you in prison for a few months or years.
-Instead of taking it to trial, the prosecution may be willing to reduce the sentence in exchange for a guilty plea.
-And if it's a DUI charge involving drugs other than alcohol, an attorney may be able to negotiate away random drug testing or other conditions of probation.
+Courts in most states are willing to bargain down a DUI sentence in exchange for a guilty plea under the right circumstances.
+For example, you may be facing charges for a second or third DUI.
+That could land you in prison for a few months or years.
+Instead of taking your case to trial, the prosecution may be willing to reduce your sentence in exchange for a guilty plea.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help